rajanrajendrenit/Nodeprojects/README.md

 1. After Initalsation open new project directory in the command windows/vscode
 2. Run  "npm init" command -> Initialize the project (create package.json file)
 3. Run  "npm  i koa" command -> this used for to create API service
-1. Run  "npm i koa-router" command -> this used for to to define a router
+4. Run  "npm i koa-router" command -> this used for to to define a router
-1. Run  "npm i koa-ejs -render -> this used for to define render propetry
+5. Run  "npm i koa-ejs -render" command -> this is used for to define render propetry
+6. 5.
+Run  "npm i nodemon" command -> this is used to run the app
 # Written in API service in JavaScript
 1. Create new file app.js
 2. Define all required package in the file